-At Allerton Grange many elements of Careers Education and Guidance are embedded through PSHCE Education and through dedicated Planning for Progress sessions in Key Stage Three.
-During Year 9 there will be time in tutor groups to explore different careers and there will be an assembly giving you further guidance.
-As students move into Key Stage Four, they have a fortnightly AGS Futures lesson, dedicated to preparing them for life after Allerton Grange School.
+At Allerton Grange, many elements of Careers Education and Guidance are embedded through PSHCE Education and through dedicated Planning for Progress sessions in Key Stage Three.
+During Year 9, there will be time in tutor groups to explore different careers and there will be an assembly giving you further guidance.
+As students move into Key Stage Four, they have a fortnightly AGS Futures lesson, dedicated to preparing them for post-16 education, employment and training, and life after Allerton Grange School.

-As a school we recommend using online resources such as Unifrog (which all students have accounts for accessing), Springpod, Speakers for Schools and Start to Apply.
-All of these websites have a wealth of information, as well as virtual work experience opportunities and webinars.
+As a school we recommend using online resources such as Unifrog (which all students and parents/carers have accounts for accessing), Springpod, Speakers for Schools and Start to Apply.
+All these websites have a wealth of information, as well as virtual work experience opportunities, courses and webinars.

-Please visit the AGS School website Careers section which has a lot of information and links to really useful sites.
-Miss Mills is the Careers Coordinator in school.
+Please visit the AGS School website Careers section which has a lot of information and links to useful sites.
+Mrs Mills is the Careers Coordinator in school.
 Please speak to her about the resources available to help you or email her: louisemills@allertongrange.com.